Crunchies1/ove-interview/README.md

 ### Other Features

 There is support for smaller screens as well as larger screens, with the main container shifting in size in order to accomodate different sized screens.
 An example is shown below.
-There are simple server tests implemented using mocha, simply run npm test to run these tests.
+There are simple server tests implemented using mocha, simply run npm test at the root folder to run these tests.

 ### Large Screen